-8.1 Misrepresentation by you - You agree to release and indemnify us and our agents, partners and employees, and hold us and them harmless from all claims, liabilities, losses and costs arising in circumstances where there has been a misrepresentation by a member of your management or board of directors, regardless of whether such person was acting in your interest.
-This release indemnification does not apply where we reasonably should have uncovered the misrepresentations through other procedures performed but did not due to the negligence, wilful
+8.1 Misrepresentation by you - You agree to release and indemnify us and our agents, partners and employees, and hold us and them harmless

-- misconduct or dishonesty of our partners and/or employees. - 8.2 No claims against individuals You agree claims or actions relating to the delivery of services shall be brought against us alone, and not against any individual.
+- from all claims, liabilities, losses and costs arising in circumstances where there has been a misrepresentation by a member of your management or board of directors, regardless of whether such person was acting in your interest. - 8.2 No claims against individuals You agree claims or actions relating to the delivery of services shall be brought against us alone, and not against any individual.
 Where our individuals are described as partners, they are acting as one of our members.